buffy popularized google verb

 How did Google's meteoric rise reshape our linguistic landscape and redefine the way we talk about online searches?

-The impact of Google on language evolution is undeniable, with 'to google' becoming a widely recognized verb.
-Buffy the Vampire Slayer's 2002 episode featuring Willow using 'google' as a verb marked a pivotal moment in this linguistic shift.
+The impact of Google on language evolution is undeniable, with ‘to google’ becoming a widely recognized verb.
+Buffy the Vampire Slayer’s 2002 episode featuring Willow using ‘google’ as a verb marked a pivotal moment in this linguistic shift.
+Moreover, the influence of technology on our lexicon extends beyond just one term; it reflects how digital culture shapes communication patterns.
+Similarly, the transition of language in various contexts can be compared to milestones in entertainment, such as Walt Disney’s Laughograms history, where innovative storytelling evolved the way audiences interacted with narratives.
+As new platforms emerge, we can expect further transformations in language as we adapt to the changing landscape of information exchange.

 The term quickly gained traction, becoming: